anthonyphuchung/cse482-sp23-alrite-workflow/README.md

 University of Washington, Spring 2023

 ## Overview
-As a pilot project for improving healthcare in underserved populations, our ALRITE Integration combines datbasing within the OpenMRS so that healthcare workers in Uganda can access county-wide medical records to track multiple visits, extrapolate diagnosis, and allow for scalability for handling medical records across larger regions within Uganda.
+**As a pilot project for improving healthcare in underserved populations, our ALRITE Integration combines datbasing within the OpenMRS so that healthcare workers in Uganda can access county-wide medical records to track multiple visits, extrapolate diagnosis, and allow for scalability for handling medical records across larger regions within Uganda.**

 ## Background and Current Problems
+**Alrite**

-Developed in 2021, ALRITE (Acute Lower Respiratory Infection Treatment and Evaluation) was created as a mobile application to aid and assist healthcare workers to improve diagnosis of ALRI (Acute Lower Respiratory Infection) within children under the ages of 5.
-By a simple app, healthcare workers are able to input answers to questions such as "breaths per minute", "is the child wheezing?", "blood oxygen level", and combined with other information, data is handled through a simple decision tree to generate a diagnosis and display treatment options.
-However, the current issue lies with the sustainability and scalability of handling data within the current ALRITE landscape.
+- Developed in 2021, ALRITE (Acute Lower Respiratory Infection Treatment and Evaluation) was created as a mobile application to aid and assist healthcare workers to improve diagnosis of ALRI (Acute Lower Respiratory Infection) within children under the ages of 5.
+- By a simple app, healthcare workers are able to input answers to questions such as "breaths per minute", "is the child wheezing?", "blood oxygen level", and combined with other information, data is handled through a simple decision tree to generate a diagnosis and display treatment options.
+- However, the current issue lies with the sustainability and scalability of handling data within the current ALRITE landscape.
 If patient A visits Clinic A on Monday, records a diagnosis, and shows up at Clinic B the following Monday, Clinic A and Clinic B, although dealing with the same patient, now have two different and unconnected records of patient A's visit, symptoms, diagnosis, and treatment.
-There is no way to track the health of patient A outside each clinic's database, proving difficulty for tracing patients, tracking health records, and reporting overall statistics from each county in Uganda.
+- There is no way to track the health of patient A outside each clinic's database, proving difficulty for tracing patients, tracking health records, and reporting overall statistics from each county in Uganda.

+**OpenMRS**

-OpenMRS is an open-source software project to help developing countries track and collect EMR (Emergency Medical Records) in an electronic and generic medical record system that supports patient addition, observations, diagnostics, notes, and data in a paperless record.
-OpenMRS can serve as a powerful tool for scalability of keeping track of medical records across different cities, districts, states, and countries.
-Key features include patient repository, reporting, cohort and patient workflow management.
+- An open-source software project to help developing countries track and collect EMR (Emergency Medical Records) in an electronic and generic medical record system that supports patient addition, observations, diagnostics, notes, and data in a paperless record.
+- OpenMRS can serve as a powerful tool for scalability of keeping track of medical records across different cities, districts, states, and countries.
+- Key features include patient repository, reporting, cohort and patient workflow management.
 OpenMRS is a library of API calls and databases, compatible with practices of all sizes.
-It is also a community of users, funders, implementers and developers who are involved in applying health information technologies to solve medical problems.
+- It is also a community of users, funders, implementers and developers who are involved in applying health information technologies to solve medical problems.

 ### ALRITE Landscape
 To start a patient assessment, health workers are prompted to input patient and patient parent's first and last initials.
 Upon inputting vitals, data is fed through a decision tree to reach a diagnoses and treatment options.
 Patients are stored locally on the phone's application storage, meaning that separate instances of ALRITE application within one clinic can produce and store different records that are independent of each other.